Share this:

 Lupita Nyong’o

-In this critically acclaimed book, the author follows the story of a young girl who wishes for her dark skin to be lighter.
+In the critically acclaimed book, the author follows the story of a young girl who wishes for her dark skin to be lighter.
 The story is ultimately about colorism and learning to love oneself regardless of skin tone.

 Stamped: Racism, Antiracism, and You